aleph2c/miros/docs/_sources/reading_diagrams.rst.txt

   Object Oriented statecharts were first implemented and written about in 1996

-As your team gets used to looking at these kinds of diagrams, you might create a short hand for the attachment point, or leave it off of your diagram all together.
+As your team gets used to looking at these kinds of diagrams, you might create a different short hand for the attachment point, or leave it off of your diagram all together.

 .. _reading_diagrams-states: